Creating a Smart-ID account for a minor requires a parent/legal guardian to authenticate their account.

 The child needs:

-- Personal identification document (a Lithuanian passport, ID-card or residence permit) with an electronic chip
+- Personal identification document (a Estonian, Lithuanian or Latvian passport, ID-card or residence permit for Lithuania and Latvia) with an electronic chip

 - A phone that is both NFC-compatible and has a working camera (for face recognition later)